jfreeman812/QE-Tools/_docs/tableread/README.rst

   Given a set of key/value filters, returns a new TableRead object with only the filtered data, that can be iterated over.
   Values may be either a simple value (str, int) or a function that returns a boolean.
+  See Quickstart_ for an example.

 **exclude_by(**kwargs)**
   Given a set of key/value filters, returns a new TableRead object without the matching data, that can be iterated over.
   Values may be either a simple value (str, int) or a function that returns a boolean.
+  See Quickstart_ for an example.

 **get_fields(*fields)**
   Given a list of fields, return a list of only the values associated with those fields.